mccombspj/kurumastories/content/honda/honda-1300/AS-RT-Honda-1300-Coupe-9S-1970.md

 Another difference between the 1300 Coupe and the the Mini Cooper is that the latter uses engine oil to lubricate the engine, transmission, and differential parts, so small metal chips from the transmission can also get into the engine, which is naturally bad for it.
 Also, there is a crevice in the oil pan which causes the oil to be splashed around, resulting in premature engine wear.

-By contrast, the Honda 1300 series is equipped with a full dry sump system similar to that in a racing car, the engine uses only synthetic oil, and the transmission uses a forced oil supply system, which is quite an elaborate mechanism for a street car.
+By contrast, the Honda 1300 series is equipped with a full dry sump system similar to that in a racing car, the engine uses only synthetic oil, and the transmission uses a forced oil supply system, which are quite elaborate mechanisms for a street car.

 Overall, I was impressed by the potential of the Honda 1300 Coupe, and felt a strong desire to use it in my own racing activities.